Stanley Group receivers' report shows long list of creditors

 His first report said the company came unstuck when trying to expand out of Waikato and into Auckland.
 It also signals that directors may have breached the retentions scheme designed to protect subcontractors' money.

-In the last day, the first receivers' report has been issued saying Stanley and its subsidiaries provided residential and construction commercial services primarily in Auckland and the Waikato.
+In the last day, the first receivers' report has been issued saying Stanley and its subsidiaries provided residential and construction commercial services primarily in Auckland and Waikato.

 Kiwibank put the businesses into receivership on September 6 after defaults on securities, Maginness and Booth said.

-Other than KiwiBank, Fletcher Building is owed $27,409, shareholders and related parties $2.4m and PFNZ $100,189, the report said.
+Other than Kiwibank, Fletcher Building is owed $27,409, shareholders and related parties $2.4m and PFNZ $100,189, the report said.

 A schedule of creditors with an interest in the receivership listed Fisher & Paykel Appliances, Rapid Labels, Carters Building Supplies, Fuji Xerox Finance and UDC Finance.